Jacob Woodman

 Last Edited=14 May 2023

-Jacob Woodman was born on 31 August 1785 at New Gloucester, Cumberland County, Maine.1,2,3,4,5,6 He was the son of David Woodman and Mary Hackett.2 Jacob and Hannah Hatch filed marriage intentions on 22 January 1808 at North Yarmouth, Cumberland County, Maine; Jacob was from New Gloucester and Hannah was from North Yarmouth at the time of the filing.7 Jacob and Hannah Hatch filed marriage intentions on 23 January 1808 at New Gloucester, Cumberland County, Maine.4
+Jacob Woodman was born on 31 August 1785 at New Gloucester, Maine.2,1,3,4,5,6 He was the son of David Woodman and Mary Hackett.1 Jacob and Hannah Hatch filed marriage intentions on 22 January 1808 at North Yarmouth, Maine; Jacob was from New Gloucester and Hannah was from North Yarmouth at the time of the filing.7 Jacob and Hannah Hatch filed marriage intentions on 23 January 1808 at New Gloucester, Maine.4

-Jacob Woodman, age 22, married Hannah Hatch, age 25 , daughter of Abijah Hatch and Hannah Sawyer, on 21 February 1808 at Cumberland, Cumberland County, Maine.8,9,5,6 Jacob, appeared on the US Census of 1810 at Minot, Androscoggin County, Maine.
+Jacob Woodman, age 22, married Hannah Hatch, age 25 , daughter of Abijah Hatch and Hannah Sawyer, on 21 February 1808 at Cumberland, Maine.8,9,5,6 Jacob, appeared on the US Census of 1810 at Minot, Maine.
 The enumeration reads:

 1 - Free White Persons - Males - Under 10